turingschool/curriculum/source/topics/environment/environment.markdown

 #### What's Available?

-To list all of the possible ruby versions that you can install, use the command:
+To list all of the possible Ruby versions that you can install, use the command:

 {% terminal %}
 rvm list known
 {% endterminal %}

-#### Ruby 2.0
+#### Ruby 2.1

 We recommend getting the latest stable version of Ruby, which is version 2.1.
 Install it with: